vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 If, in spite of all this, it is held merely (on the ground of the (dual) _caraṇau_ (the two feet) that the association with _Śrī_ is mere Upalakṣaṇa[^100] and does not signify that _Śrī_ is also _upāya_, then the same thing would have to be said about His association with such things as qualities (and form).
 If it is held that since the word (_caraṇau_) is employed along with the word Nārāyaṇa stating that they are the _upāya_, the one who has the qualities and the form which are necessary for being the _upāya_ is the _upāya_, the same thing can be said also (of _Śrī_) here.
 Such being the case, if it is held that in case _Śrī_ is considered an attribute, it would be against (the Lord's) omnipotence, there would be the same irreconcilability with that onnipotence, in expectiog _Śrī_ to be the mediator (interceding on behalf of the _jīva_),

+[^100]:
+Upalakṣaṇa: a mere mark, token or sign to indicate Nārāyaṇa who is recognised by that mark.
+An Upalakṣaṇa is not an essential feature of the object in question,